-For the periodic traffic pattern D3, Figures 12-16 show the packing ratio, delivery reliability, delivery cost, deadline catching ratio, and latency jitter in different protocols. tPack tends to enable higher degree of packet packing (i.e., larger packing ratio) than other protocols
+1) Periodic data traffic: For the periodic traffic pattern D3, Figures 8-12 show the packing ratio, delivery reliability, delivery cost, deadline catching ratio, and latency jitter in different protocols. tPack tends to enable higher degree of packet packing (i.e., larger packing ratio) than other protocols except the CC protocol.
+The increased packing in tPack reduces channel contention and thus reduces the probability of packet transmission collision, which improves data delivery reliability.
+The reduced probability of transmission collision and the increased number of information elements carried per packet in tPack in turn reduces delivery cost, since there are fewer number of packet retransmissions as well as fewer number of packet is due to intense channel contention.

-&lt;sup>4The distributions for delivery reliability and latency jitter are not symmetric, thus we use medians instead of means to summarize their properties [22].
+4The distributions for delivery reliability and latency jitter are not symmetric, thus we use medians instead of means to summarize their properties [29].